- Your team members shouldn’t email each other

 Just as I mentioned in the previous chapter on writing stuff down, instead of sending documents to each other via email, use modern writing tools that let you comment on text and each individual paragraph.

-This is also internal communication and it’s much more efficient than sending attachments to each other.
-Not to mention the countless times folks forget to attach the document they’ve just described in their email.
+This is also a form of internal communication, and it’s much more efficient than sending attachments to each other – not to mention it will eliminate the countless times folks forget to attach the document they’ve just described in their email.

-I’ve said it before and I repeat - it’s 2020.
+I’ve said it before and I’ll say it again – it’s 2020.
 It’s time to use modern tools to communicate effectively within a team.

-This way you and your team are always on the same page and you can decide when you want to focus on working with your people and when you want to check out what’s happening in the outside world.
+This guarantees that you and your team are always on the same page and you can decide when you want to focus on working with your people and when you want to check out what’s happening in the outside world.

 These two communication channels won’t get mixed up anymore.

-This is the reason I’m not sweating about my email correspondence all that much.
-The only exception is our great email support for both Nozbe apps, but I’m not answering these emails personally and we’re using a dedicated customer support app for this as well.
+This is the reason I don’t sweat about my email correspondence all that much.
+The only exception is our great email support for both Nozbe apps, but I don’t answer these emails personally – we use a dedicated customer support app for this, as well.

-To me, efficient communication with my team is the most important thing in the world so I’m glad I have it separated from anything else.
+To me, efficient communication with my team is the most important thing in the world, so I’m glad I have it separated from everything else.

-We use and keep building Nozbe Teams.
+We continue to use and improve Nozbe Teams.
 Popular alternatives in this space include Basecamp, Asana or Trello.
-All of these tools approach project and task management a little differently so make sure your team chooses a tool that fits the way they like to work. ↩
+All of these tools approach project and task management a little differently, so make sure your team chooses a tool that fits the way they like to work. ↩